harrisoncodes-berk/mern-social-media-app/README.md

 # MERN Social Media App

 This is a social media app built on the MERN stack.
+Test.